hugoj0s3/SimpleCompositeValidation/README.md

 # SimpleValidationComposite
 Simple validation library based on composition.
-It is simple to create new validation and to add single validation to validate an entirely model.
+It will be easy to create new validations and to add validations to validate an entirely model.